IBM/ibm-licensing-operator/docs/Content/Automatic_installation.md

 **What's Next:**

 - If you are installing License Service on IBM Cloud Kubernetes Services (IKS) or Amazon Elastic Kubernetes Service (EKS), as the following step you need to configure ingress.
 For more information, see [Configuring ingress](Configuration.md##configuring-ingress).
-After yu do, verify the installation.
+After you do, verify the installation.

 - If you are installing License Service on OCP, the installation is is complete at this point and **License Service** is running in your cluster.
 You can verify the installation.